nfrance-conseil/zeplic/README.md

 - Destroy an existing clone (optional)
 - Create dataset if it does not exist
 - Create a new snapshot with an uuid
-- Send a snapshot or incremental stream via socket TCP (director mode)
 - Snapshots retention policy
-- Destroy a snapshot (director mode)
 - Create a backup snapshot (optional)
 - Create a clone of last snapshot (optional)
-- Rollback of snapshot (director mode)
 5. *In development...* Synchronisation between nodes using [Consul by HashiCorp](https://www.consul.io/)
 - ZFS orders (OrderUUID, Action[take_snapshot, send_snapshot, destroy_snapshot], Destination, Snapshot UUID, RollbackIfNeeded, SkipIfRenamed, SkipIfNotWritten)
+- Create a new snapshot
+- Destroy a snapshot
+- Rollback of snapshot
+- Send a snapshot via socket TCP

 ## How can you use it?